Leap Wireless

 Leap Wireless International, Inc. was a telecommunications operator that provided wireless services to approximately 4.6 million subscribers, the 5th largest, through its subsidiary, Cricket Communications, Inc. (Cricket Wireless).
 It was headquartered in San Diego, California.
 Leap Wireless and Cricket Wireless are now subsidiaries of AT&T.

 Leap was founded in 1999 and was built on the premise of unlimited services with no contracts and no credit checks, providing access to wireless services to customers who couldn’t otherwise afford it, didn't want the long-term commitment of a one- or two-year contract, or had a moral or religious objection to a credit check.
 A credit check is normally required for contract plans offered by telecommunications companies.

 Leap has all-digital CDMA 1X, EV-DO and LTE networks that have expanded significantly in the past few years.

-On July 12, 2013, AT&T agreed to buy Leap Wireless for $1.2 billion.
+On July 12, 2013, AT&T agreed to acquire Leap Wireless for $1.2 billion.
 On March 13, 2014, the Federal Communications Commission approved the merger between AT&T and Leap Wireless.
-On the same day Leap announced the completion of the acquisition by AT&T.
+On the same day, Leap announced the completion of the acquisition by AT&T.